Head Start & Early Childhood Education and Assistance Program (ECEAP) offered at Educational Opportunities for Children and Families

 Early Childhood Education and Assistance Program is for Pre-school for low-income and at-risk children in Washington State.

-Head Start/Early Childhood Education and Assistance Program offered by Kent Youth and Family Services at Kent Valley ECEAP
+Head Start/Early Childhood Education and Assistance Program offered by Kent Youth and Family Services at Kent Valley Early Learning Center

-Operates combined Head Start/ECEAP classrooms at seven sites in Kent for children ages 3-5 from low-income families.
+Operates combined Head Start/ECEAP classrooms at several sites in Kent for children ages 3-5 from low-income families.
 Family support services are part of the program.
-The Kent Valley site offers part-day classes three hours, M-Th.

 Coordinates Head Start and the Early Childhood Education and Assistance Program (ECEAP) preschools, which provide education and socialization skill development activities.